piurafunk/fun-earthed-arcana/Writerside/topics/Orc.md

 King Obould Many-Arrows of Toril (the world of the Forgotten Realms setting) is one such figure, his strength tempered by a willingness to make peace with his enemies.

 On worlds such as Eberron, orcs were among those who defended the natural order from the encroachments of Fiends and other extraplanar threats.
-Their descendants learned to live in harmony with their neighbors and the natural world, and to many of them, Gruumsh’s wars are distant memories.
+Their descendants learned to live in harmony with their neighbors and the natural world, and to many of them, Gruumsh's wars are distant memories.